NEW MEXICO RIVER ADVENTURES NEAR SANTA FE

+Santa Fe, New Mexico’s capital, sits in the Sangre de Cristo foothills.
+It’s renowned for its Pueblo-style architecture and as a creative arts hotbed.
+Founded as a Spanish colony in 1610, it has at its heart the traditional Plaza.
 Santa Fe is a great place to spend your vacation.
 The city offers beautiful museums, fabulous shopping, destination restaurants as well as a deep history.
+Settle yourself into world class accommodations, partake in sumptuous, world renowned cuisine and treat yourself to many colorful markets and experience why Santa Fe has been considered a legendary trading center for hundreds of years.
 Looking for things to do in Santa Fe?
 New Mexico River Adventures has compiled some of the best!

 Since the city’s founding in 1610, the Santa Fe Plaza has been its cultural hub, hosting bullfights and fandangos.
 Today, flanked by numerous ancient buildings like the San Miguel Mission and the Palace of the Governors, the Plaza continues to be the epicenter of Santa Fean affairs, from live music to September’s Santa Fe Fiesta.
 Any night of the week, the plaza is buzzing with activity for you and yours, from restaurants, to galleries and souvenir shops.

 Some of her most famous works were influenced by the landscape in Nothern New Mexico.
 Her use of colors evokes the most stunning sunrises, sunsets, thunderstorms, flora, fauna and everything else that makes New Mexico magnificent!